Fire and rescue services

 Penalties for drug possession, use or trafficking, even small amounts, include heavy fines and prison sentences.

-It's illegal to use or display Nazi symbols, salutes, songs or material such as flags or memorabilia.
+Using or displaying Nazi symbols, salutes, songs, or material such as flags or memorabilia is illegal.

 You don't have to carry your passport, but local authorities can ask to see it.
 You may need to produce it on request.
 Always carry a photo ID.